NC State Extension, NC Urban Forest Council, NC Forest Service and NC Wildlife Federation have joined together to form the NC Bradford Pear Bounty.

 Upcoming Bradford Pear Bounty Events

-Here are the Bradford Pear Bounty events currently planned for the Triangle.
+Here is a Bradford Pear Bounty event planned in the Triangle.
 Please note that any North Carolina resident is eligible, as long as you own the land where the tree is.
-You do not have to live in the city or town where the event is taking place, but you do have to go to the event location.
+Unless otherwise noted, You do not have to live in the city or town where the event is taking place, but you do have to go to the event location.

 Time: 9 to 11 a.m.